mmartin4972/data-buddy/docs/design_notebook.md

     - Move json schemas into the predefined_objects.json file
     - Add special support for allowing the manager to be able to be created.
 Not sure if you want this in the server logic or to just happen automatically at install?
     - Refactor to comply with the rust naming convention
+    - Add clang to provide linting and clangd for helpful resolution insights.
+Make sure you are using C++20 for compilation
 ## Web Scraper
 ## File Parser
     - Add ability of parser to load custom parsing code and parse file at runtime